infogroup502/TSKANAD/README.md

-# LTFAD
+# TSKANAD

 ## Requirements
-The recommended requirements for LTFAD are specified as follows:
+The recommended requirements for TSKANAD are specified as follows:
 - torch==1.13.0
 - numpy==1.26.4
 - pandas==2.2.2